-Eugene Pediatric Associates is the region’s first pediatric clinic with social service case managers built into our team.
-Case managers Jordan Bradshaw and Katy Buddeke support children and families in a variety of ways to address the social issues that can impact on health and happiness.
-Examples of ways our case managers can help include:
+Eugene Pediatric Associates is the region’s first pediatric clinic with a social service case manager built into our team.
+Case manager Jordan Bradshaw supports children and families in a variety of ways to address the social issues that can impact on health and happiness.
+Examples of ways our case manager can help include:

 - Provide support and advocacy for children at school: